thadk/PeaceCorpsMatchmap/README.md

 Customize ``settings/localenv.py.sample`` and copy it to ``settings/localenv.py``

-To run the app you will need to set an environment variable to point django to the settings:
+To run the app in production you will need to set an environment variable to point django to the production settings module:

-    export DJANGO_SETTINGS_MODULE=peacecorps.settings.development
+    export DJANGO_SETTINGS_MODULE=peacecorps.settings.production

 Happy Peacecorping!